Close Menu

 Start A Maintenance Fund

-The rule of thumb with having enough money for home maintenance is to budget £1 in every £100 your home is worth per year.
+The rule of thumb for having enough money for home maintenance is to budget £1 in every £100 your home is worth per year.

 This isn’t doable for most people.